ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applications using protocols with small Message or datagram lengths will generally always mark their Sends as complete.
-Applications that need to stream data, sometimes due to the data being too large to hold in memory at any one time, will perform multiple Send Actions on the same Message with different portions of messageData.
+Applications that need to stream data, sometimes due to the data being too large to hold in memory at any one time, will perform multiple Send Actions on the same Message with different blocks of messageData.
 All messageData sent with the same Message object will be treated as an in-order series, until the endOfMessage is marked.
-Once the end is marked, the Message object may be re-used as a new Message that has the same Send Parameters.
+Once the end is marked, the messageContext object may be re-used as a new Message that has the same Send Parameters.

 Some transport protocols can deliver arbitrarily sized Messages, but other